All Episodes

 Filling in.

-You know, I I'd say that um Assuming that he was actually repentative, you know, like genuinely, not just lying.
+Assuming that he was actually repentive, you know, like genuinely, not just lying, you would know, right?

-Then right, right.
+Then, right, right.

 Then I'd say, yes.

-Uh I think that um I think that it's justice and mercy are equally important, but sometimes there is justice in being merciful.
+I think that it's justice and mercy are equally important, but sometimes there is justice in being merciful.

-You know, I know when I talked about people who are atheists coming back to the faith, like I said, maybe they're too far gone in a certain sense um in their atheism that's crystallized.
+You know, I know when I talked about people who are atheists coming back to the faith, like I said, maybe they're too far gone in a certain sense in their atheism that's crystallized.

-But I think that to know that there is hope and there is love, and this god, I sound like a boomer, even evangelist.
+But I think that to know that there is hope and there is love.

 Part of me thinks that Good Friday was an inside job.